Metric dimension of dual polar graphs

 \section{Final remarks}

-The only case of dual polar graphs for which there is an existing bound in the literature is the symplectic dual polar graph on $[C_q(q)]$, which was considered by Guo, Wang and Li~\cite{symplectic} in 2013; in that paper, the authors gave an upper bound on its metric dimension of $(q^d+1)(q^d+q-2)/(q-1)$, which is exactly double our bound.
+Previously, the only case of dual polar graphs of arbitrary diameter for which there is an existing bound in the literature is the symplectic dual polar graph $[C_d(q)]$, which was considered by Guo, Wang and Li~\cite{symplectic} in 2013.
+In that paper, the authors gave an upper bound on its metric dimension of $(q^d+1)(q^d+q-2)/(q-1)$, which is exactly double our bound.
 In addition, our method is independent of the type of the polar space.

 The bounds we obtained in Theorems~\ref{theorem:main} and~\ref{theorem:halved} are most effective when $d$ is large, as the upper bound on the metric dimension of $\Gamma(q,d,e)$ grows at a much slower rate when compared with the number of vertices.
 For example, when $e=1$ (i.e.\ $[C_d(q)]$ and $[B_d(q)]$) the number of vertices is $O(q^{d(d+1)/2})$, but our upper bound is $O(q^{2d-1})$; Babai's general upper bound on the metric dimension (cf.\ \cite[Theorem~3.15]{bsmd}) evaluates as $O(q^{d(d+1)/4} \log q)$ here.
 Similar analyses may be performed for the other values of $e$.

 Our method is less effective for small $d$: for example, when $d=2$ and $e=1$ (i.e.\ $[C_2(q)]$ and $[B_2(q)])$, both the number of vertices and the upper bound from Theorem~\ref{theorem:main} are $O(q^3)$.
 However, in these situations better bounds are already known: as well as Babai's bound, there are tighter bounds which make use of the geometry of the corresponding polar spaces.
 Other than $[D_2(q)]$ (which is a complete bipartite graph), the dual polar graphs with $d=2$ are the line graphs of the classical generalized quadrangles.
 By considering (i) the point graphs of the dual generalized quadrangles, and (ii) objects related to resolving sets known as {\em identifying codes}, bounds on the metric dimension of these graphs were found by Gravier {\em et al.}~\cite{Gravier15} and more recently by H\'eger {\em et al.}~\cite{HegerGQ}.
 Notation for generalized quadrangles follows that used by Payne and Thas~\cite{PayneThas}.